Tourist using smartphone with mobile internet on a street in Berlin Germany.

 Because of this, many tourists prefer local SIM cards or travel eSIM plans.

-Typical Tourist Mobile Data Prices
+Typical Tourist Mobile Data Prices in Germany

 Typical prepaid mobile data packages in Germany include:

-Data Validity Price
+Data Validity Typical Price

 10–15 GB 7 days €10 – €15